VBOC: Learning the Viability Boundary of a Robot Manipulator using Optimal Control: Conclusions

 \section{Conclusions}

 This paper presented a new algorithm (VBOC) for the approximation of the viability kernel of robot manipulators.
 Differently from state-of-the-art approaches, VBOC computes directly states on the boundary of the set, leading to more accurate results in a data-efficient manner.
-The set boundary has indeed a smaller dimension than the set itself, so VBOC scales more favourably than the algorithms that need to explore the entire state space.
-VBOC is theoretically guaranteed to provide data on the boundary of the set, requiring only local optimality of the OCP solution.
+The set boundary has indeed a smaller dimension than the set itself, so VBOC scales more favourably than algorithms that explore the entire state space.
+VBOC is theoretically guaranteed to provide data on the boundary of the set, requiring only local optimality of the OCP solutions.
 Moreover, contrary to many state-of-the-art methods, VBOC does not need to rely on the ability of the OCP solver to correctly detect unfeasible problems, which makes it robust to numerical errors.
+Additionally, since the trained NN introduces some approximation errors due to its intrinsic inability to exactly represent the set, the OCPs complexity can be reduced by relaxing the solver tolerances to be only slightly more accurate than the expected error on the set approximation.

-In the future, we would like to improve the accuracy of VBOC by using customized NN structures, exploiting our prior knowledge on the shape of \Vs\ (e.g., we know the maximum viable velocity is null when a joint is at its bound).
-Moreover, even if in this paper we have tested VBOC on joint-space constraints, we could easily extend it to cases with Cartesian-space constraints, e.g., for obstacle avoidance.
-Another challenge that we would like to tackle is the use of the sets computed by VBOC as terminal constraints in MPC (or safety filters in reinforcement learning).
-Since these sets are \emph{approximations} of viability kernels, they are only \emph{approximately} control invariant, which means that recursive feasibility cannot be guaranteed in general.
-Therefore, we plan to investigate algorithmic approaches to use these \emph{approximately} control-invariant sets in MPC, while maintaining strong guarantees of feasibility.
+\asia{Despite all of this, many issues still remain open.
+For instance, scalability is still a major concern, since the algorithmic complexity still scales exponentially.
+To address this, we could use customized NN structures that embed our prior knowledge on the shape of \Vs\ (e.g., we know that the maximum viable velocity is null when a joint is at its bound).} Moreover, even if our tests have focused on joint-space constraints, we plan to extend VBOC to Cartesian-space constraints, e.g., for obstacle avoidance. \qting{quote:mpc}{ Another interesting challenge is the use of the learned sets as terminal constraints in MPC (or safety filters in Reinforcement Learning).
+Since these sets are \emph{approximations} of \Vs , they are only \emph{approximately} control invariant, so recursive feasibility cannot be guaranteed in general.
+Therefore, we plan to investigate algorithmic approaches to use these sets, while maintaining strong guarantees of safety. \asia{Finally, while the theory in Section \ref{sec:vboc} holds for any differentiable system, our algorithm is specifically designed for star-convex sets; its extension to more generic cases is currently being investigated.} }